-Prerequisite: Must be taken the final semester of coursework.
+Prerequisite: Must be taken in the final semester of coursework after completion of semester 1-3 courses.

 N499 1-4T/L/C 1-4 Credits F, SP, SU

 Independent Study

 The focus of the study may be a research project, clinical experience, non-clinical professional experience, or service project to be determined by the Dean of Nursing.